You Need to Know About Medicaid Estate Recovery

 The state may place a lien on the Medicaid recipientís home or other real estate.
 If a probate has not been opened, the state may open a probate of the recipientís estate.
 If the recipientís estate is already in probate, the state may file a claim in probate to recover the amount of benefits paid.
 The executor or personal representative of the estate may also negotiate a settlement of the recovery claim prior to a probate claim being filed.

 There are exceptions when the state will not pursue recovery against a recipientís estate.
 For example, if the Medicaid recipientís estate is valued below the stateís threshold amount for recovery, the state will not pursue a claim against the estate.
 There are also circumstances in which the state will grant a waiver of its right to recoup Medicaid benefits.
 One type of commonly granted waiver is when one or more heirs of the Medicaid recipient operate a farm or other business on estate property.
 To the extent a Medicaid recovery claim against the property would constitute an undue hardship on the heirs, the state may grant a waiver.

-If There Are No Assets In The Probate Estate
+What If There Are No Assets In The Probate Estate?

 Medicaid Planning To Protect Your Home

 Even if your spouse or parent only stays in a nursing home for a short period of time, the amount of Medicaid benefits expended can easily exceed the value of your family home and other assets.
 Engaging in Medicaid planning early can make a difference in whether you keep your family home or maintain the standard of living of the spouse, children or other heirs of a Medicaid recipient.
-To learn about the steps involved in this process, see the Pennyborn Medicaid Planning overview.
+To learn about the steps involved in this process, see Medicaid Planning.